mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ## Do I still love it?

+When I look back every year, I think about whether I'm happy with my life as a bootstrapped founder.

-This has definitely been my most stressful year as a founder.
+This year was definitely my most stressful.

 I like feeling like I'm running a real business.
 There's real money coming in, so I get to make intelligent decisions about how to allocate resources.
 In my previous projects, my businesses would make like $50/month, and at that scale, there's not really any interesting business decisions to make.
 Like, do I hire a competent developer to write four lines of code with that $50?

+And it's not so much being an indie business as much as the type of business I've chosen.
+For TinyPilot, I'm a software business, a hardware business, and an e-commerce business all at once.
+But that has a benefit too of creating a good moat.
+Other developers might see

 I love writing and programming, and the past year didn't leave me much time to do either.
 The nature of the business requires .
 My team is growing

-I still prefer it to working for any employer I've had, but it's not a happy-go-lucky.
-I'd like to find ways back to the parts that I loved.
+But am I still happy that I quit my job at Google?
+Definitely.

 ---

 *Cover image by [Loraine Yow](https://www.lolo-ology.com/).*

 <script src="/js/chart.js/2.9.4/Chart.min.js"></script>
 <script>